Joao-O-Santos/make-it-stop/README.md

 2. Install [GNU Make](https://www.gnu.org/software/make/) and a markdown renderer (e.g.,
    [discount](https://www.pell.portland.or.us/~orc/Code/discount/))
+3. Write each page in markdown in `pages/` (e.g., `pages/example.md`).
-3. Generate the website: `make`
+4. Generate the website: `make`
-4. Preview your project: use your browser to open `public/index.html`
+5. Preview your project: use your browser to open `public/index.html`

 ## GitLab User or Group Pages